spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/getting-started/oryx-packages.md

 Oryx follows a careful approach when incorporating third-party components.
 Third-party components are included only when they bring significant value to projects.
 This approach involves minimizing unnecessary dependencies and thoroughly assessing their worth to prevent issues like outdated packages, vulnerabilities, and compatibility problems that may disrupt code stability.

-We conduct regular inspections of third-party components to identify and fix vulnerabilities.
-Attention is also given to optimizing bundle size and performance to maintain fast and responsive applications.
-Prioritizing the well-being of dependencies includes regular checks for updates and compatibility to maintain a strong and well-maintained ecosystem.
+We conduct regular inspections of third-party components to check for updates and compatibility, identify and fix vulnerabilities.
+Attention is also given to optimizing bundle size and performance to maintain applications fast and responsive.

-To continue innovating and keeping a well-maintained ecosystem, we follow the guidelines:
+To continue innovating and keep the ecosystem healthy, we follow the guidelines:

 - Avoid unnecessary third party dependencies: minimize the use of third-party dependencies to mitigate risks and maintain control over the ecosystem.

 - Evaluate dependencies carefully: before adding a new third-party dependency, we carefully evaluate its risks and benefits, considering factors such as maintenance, community support, security track record, and adherence to semantic versioning.

-- Use semantic versioning and caret (^) notation: we prefer to use semantic versioning and the caret notation in `package.json` to ensure compatibility and allow for seamless updates without introducing breaking changes.
+- Use semantic versioning and caret (^) notation in `package.json`: this ensures compatibility and allows for seamless updates without introducing breaking changes.
 Ideally, versions only include the major version number, so that the minor and patch are controlled by application owners and can be updated over time.
-E.g. `"lit": "^2.0.0"`.
+Example: `"lit": "^2.0.0"`.

-- **Avoid shipping lock files in the boilerplate**: Lock files, such as `package-lock.json`, are not included in the Oryx boilerplate to allow application developers to benefit from the latest versions of dependencies when creating their projects.
+- Avoid shipping lock files in the boilerplate: Lock files, like `package-lock.json`, are not included in the Oryx boilerplate to let application developers benefit from the latest versions of dependencies when creating their projects.

-- **Utilize peer dependencies**: Oryx makes use of peer dependencies whenever possible, allowing application owners to choose specific versions of dependencies while maintaining compatibility with the framework.
+- Use peer dependencies: enables application owners to choose specific versions of dependencies while maintaining compatibility with the framework.

-- **Document version resolutions**: In cases where there are known security concerns or significant improvements that can only be solved with a breaking change to the dependencies, a _version resolutions_ might be added to the Oryx documentation.
+- Document version resolutions: when known security concerns or significant improvements can only be solved with a breaking change to the dependencies, we add _version resolutions_ to the Oryx documentation.
 Application owners can change their `package.json` accordingly to override specific dependencies.

-By following these guidelines, Oryx aims to maintain a stable and secure ecosystem while providing flexibility for application developers to choose the versions of dependencies that best suit their needs.
+By following these guidelines, Oryx aims to maintain a stable and secure ecosystem while providing flexibility for application developers to choose the versions of dependencies that suit their needs.